Skip to content

 Healthcare professionals can also explore the complex relationship between the microbiome and immunity in Probiotics for immunity

-As with gender there are no age-specific probiotics once you hit adulthood, though we do know that, as we age, a certain group of friendly bacteria, Bifidobacteria, can decline.
+Once we hit adulthood, there are no specific age-related probiotics, though we do know that, as we age, a certain group of friendly bacteria, Bifidobacteria, can decline.
 These are particularly important for digestion & immunity.
 Bifidobacteria are abundant in healthy babies and children’s guts, and their decline could explain why older people experience more colds and flu, digestive upsets, and regularity issues.

 Interestingly, slow stool transit is common in Parkinson’s disease, a disease which typically develops in older people, and is 1.5 times more common in men than women24.
 Read this article to find out more about how Parkinson’s is linked to gut bacteria